Dhara-95/CV/README.md

 ## About Me

 I am a driven and ambitious full-stack developer, with a background in analytics and merchandising from working with two of the UK’s largest retailers.
-I have experience in working with large data sets and have worked cross-functionally with several teams, including machine learning specialists.
+I have experience in working with large data sets and have worked cross-functionally with several teams, including Machine Learning specialists and Business Analysts.

 My love of learning, along with the satisfaction I get when solving a problem led me to pursue a career in software development.
 As a recent graduate from Makers Academy (Europe's leading coding bootcamp), I have learnt a number of technical skills including Agile development and TDD, as well as softer skills such as understanding different communication styles, team-working skills and pair programming - all of which are essential in delivering high-quality projects on time.